devinstincts/couchdb-crud-rest-node-express-nano-ts/README.md

-# couchdb-crud-rest-node-express-nano-ts
-Services for CouchDB CRUD operations using Node, Express, and Nano
+# RESTful web-services for Couch DB CRUD operations using Node, Express, and Nano
+RESTful services for performing CRUD operations on a CouchDB database developed using Node, Express, and Nano.
+A database named 'blogs' has been created and developed RESTful webservices to perform CRUD operations on it.
 ### Prerequisites

 Softwares Required: